JoeKarlsson/graphql-workshop/README.md

 npm run start:docker
 ```

-(if this gives you an error you need to setup Docker on machine correctly)
+(if this gives you an error you need to setup Docker on your machine correctly)

 You can verify with `docker ps` that the instance is running, the output should look like this: